moul/keynote-building-images-on-scaleway/README.md

 ### benefit from *Docker*/*Dockerfile* features

 - *inheritance*: images apps are simple and concise
-- *caching*: incrementally build your images
+- *caching*: incrementally build images
 - *debug*: drop a shell in the future image thanks to `docker run`
-- *pull/push*: sources are on GitHub, builds are on registries
+- *pull/push*: sources are on GitHub, buils are on registries

 ---